-It is possible to resist the refining process, to fail to stand the test.
+It is possible to resist the refining process, to not stand the test.
 For our text today, carefully read the first five chapters of Jeremiah.
 Summarize what you learn about the southern kingdom of Judah during Jeremiah's time.
-Pay careful attention to the following verses: Jeremiah 2:1-8 and 2:13-25.
+Pay careful attention to the following verses: Jeremiah 2:1-8; 2:13-25.\\\\\

-In our culture, we find many things that parallel those of Jeremiah's time.
+Do conditions in our culture parallel those of Jeremiah's time?
 Jeremiah 3 details the ways in which Israel has "played the harlot."
 What was the behavior mentioned:

-Jeremiah 3:1
+Jeremiah 3:1 \\\\\

-Jeremiah 3:6,13
+Jeremiah 3:6,13 \\\\\